MichaelVrana/sle22-signatr-artifact/README.md

 ## The analysis pipeline

-The following tutorial demonstrates how to run the analysis pipeline.
+The following tutorial demonstrates how to run the analysis pipeline to reproduce the results of the paper.
 It consists of a series of steps that at the end generates the input for the analysis.

 In this write up, we will run it on a small subset of the original packages (cf. `data/packages.txt`).